shaharkadmiel/minimal-mistakes/_posts/2014-06-15-Hillshade.md

 published: true
 ---

 Following a great [blog post](http://rnovitsky.blogspot.nl/2010/04/using-hillshade-image-as-intensity.html) by Ran (Novitsky) Nof on an improved [matplotlib hillshading](http://rnovitsky.blogspot.nl/2010/04/using-hillshade-image-as-intensity.html) method, I decided to implement this method as well.
-I do it slightly different than Ran, mainly in the way I normalize the result.
+I do it slightly differently than Ran, mainly in the way I normalize the intensity of the illumination result.

 ### This is the *hillshading* code: